syncfusion-content/windowsforms-docs/WindowsForms/MessageBox/Localization.md

 {% endhighlight %}

 {% endtabs %}
-{% endcapture %}
-{{ codesnippet1 | OrderList_Indent_Level_1 }}

-Step 2.
-Need to initialize the [LocalizationProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.LocalizationProvider.html) class, inherited from the ILocalizationProvider interface, before the InitializeComponent call in the constructor of an application.
+**Step 2:** Need to initialize the [LocalizationProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.LocalizationProvider.html) class, inherited from the ILocalizationProvider interface, before the InitializeComponent call in the constructor of an application.

-{% capture codesnippet2 %}​
 {% tabs %}

 {% highlight c# %}